 - Endpoints that have a response body should be JSON

 - POST and PATCH requests should have validation.
 If validation fails, the response should return a 422 HTTP status code with the body containing the validation errors

-- The GET request for a single resource and the DELETE request should respond with a 404 HTTP status code if the resource doesn’t exist.
+- The GET request for a single resource and the DELETE request should respond with a 404 HTTP status code and an empty response body if the resource doesn’t exist.

 Send a single email to the TA and myself on the project due date containing the following: